What you need to know

 - An email notification will be sent to your advisor.
 He or she must approve your request.

-- After your advisor has approved the request, return to your Add/Drop form to submit the change.
+- After your advisor has approved the request, return to your Add/Drop application to submit the change.

 - Complete the subject and review your grade.
 If you are satisfied, no action is needed.